 Child death rates, disease of the heart or blood vessels, and unhealthy behaviours such as smoking and excessive drinking, remain higher in more deprived areas of society.
 The causes of health inequalities are still uncertain and there are major gaps in knowledge about how to reduce the problem.

-The programme will develop research to:
+The programme develops research to:

-Use secondary data analysis to generate evidence to inform the development of complex interventions to reduce health inequalities.
+- Generate evidence to inform the development of complex interventions to reduce health inequalities.